A cultural landmark, reimagined from the ground up.

 Our Role

-Colab was invited to lead the public engagement strategy and design process as part of a collaborative team that included architects, artists, and knowledge holders from Mi’kmaq, settler, and international perspectives.
-We conducted over 45 listening sessions with communities historically underrepresented in the gallery—including Mi’kmaq communities, African Nova Scotian organizations, 2SLGBTQIA+ leaders, neurodivergent individuals, artists with disabilities, youth, and newcomers.
+Colab was invited to lead the public engagement strategy as part of a collaborative design team that included KPMB Architects, Omar Gandhi Architects, artist Jordan Bennett, and Elder Lorraine Whitman.
+We conducted over 19 listening sessions with communities historically underrepresented in the gallery—including Mi’kmaq communities, African Nova Scotian organizations, 2SLGBTQIA+ leaders, neurodivergent individuals, artists with disabilities, youth, and newcomers.
 These sessions were focused on relationship-building and co-creation, directly informing both the building design and the intended use of interior and exterior spaces.

 Outcome

 The engagement process helped shape a gallery and institutional culture that is inclusive, rooted, and visionary.
-Design elements such as the eel-shaped form, cap-inspired entrance, and “People’s Gallery” plaza reflect community input, while sustainability features—like using the harbour as a heat sink and integrating solar energy—demonstrate environmental stewardship.
-More than a building, the new AGNS serves as a public invitation to a reimagined cultural experience, grounded in diverse perspectives, bold design, and collective belonging.
+More than a building, the new AGNS aimed to serve as a public invitation to a reimagined cultural experience, grounded in diverse perspectives, bold design, and collective belonging.

 Project Status